rjflanagan95/Word-Well/README.md

 Remember to create `wordsDB` locally and add your MySQL editor password to `config.json`.

-You will need to get credentials for the [https://developer.oxforddictionaries.com/]Oxford Dictionary API and pass them to the app in a `.env` file:
+You will need to get credentials for the [Oxford Dictionary API](https://developer.oxforddictionaries.com/) and pass them to the app in a `.env` file:
     app_id=xxxxxxxx
     app_key=xxxxxxxxxxxxxxx